ASTRONOMICAL TIDE HEIGHT ALONG THE ITALIAN COASTS

 Processing methodology

-Tides in the Mediterranean Sea have a frequency of approximately 12 hours, related to the passage of the Moon above an observation point on Earth.
-Thus, tides are influenced differently throughout the month depending on lunar phases.
-This component, known as astronomical tide, is reconstructed and presented.
-The measured signal, with its harmonic component subtracted, provides residuals containing information on stochastic meteorological phenomena that occurred.
+The tides in the Mediterranean Sea have a frequency of approximately 12 hours, linked to the passage of the Moon above an observation point on Earth.
+The tide is therefore influenced differently over the course of the month depending on the phases of the moon.
+This component, called astronomical, is the one that is reconstructed and presented.
+The measured signal, subtracted from its harmonic component, provides the residuals, which contain information on the meteorological, stochastic, phenomena that occurred.

 Update frequency